-BOSTON (June 11, 2013) – Massachusetts Eye and Ear, a Harvard Medical School teaching affiliate, is now enrolling a select group of deaf infants and children in a new FDA-approved clinical trial of an Auditory Brainstem Implant (ABI).
+BOSTON (June 11, 2013) – Massachusetts Eye and Ear, a Harvard Medical School teaching affiliate, is now enrolling a select group of deaf infants and children in a new FDA-regulated clinical trial of an Auditory Brainstem Implant (ABI).

 This study will evaluate how the Nucleus 24 ABI improves the hearing and quality of life of deaf infants and children who do not have neurofibromatosis type 2 (NF2) and are not cochlear implant candidates.
 Outcomes will include subjective and objective measures of hearing before and after ABI surgery.
 Food and Drug Administration has issued an Investigational Device Exemption for this new clinical trial.

 The ABI is the world’s first successful prosthetic hearing device to stimulate auditory neurons directly at the human brainstem, bypassing the inner ear and hearing nerve entirely.
 More than 1,000 children and adults worldwide have received the ABI.
-This device is currently approved by the FDA for adults and children 12 and older who are diagnosed with NF2.
+This device is currently regulated by the FDA for adults and children 12 and older who are diagnosed with NF2.

 Dr. Lee and his team are closely collaborating with Professor Vittorio Colletti from Verona, Italy, and Professor Levent Sennaroglu, from Ankara, Turkey, both international experts on pediatric ABI surgery, to ensure that patients who are enrolled in this clinical trial receive the very best possible care at Mass.
 Eye and Ear.

-An adult FDA-approved clinical trial (NCT01736267) at Mass.
+An adult FDA-regulated clinical trial (NCT01736267) at Mass.
 Eye and Ear was approved in November 2012 and is actively recruiting deaf patients for the ABI who do not have NF2 and are not cochlear implant candidates (or are failed cochlear implant candidates).
 For more details about this adult ABI study please refer to the Mass.
 Eye and Ear website or clinicaltrials.gov.

-If you are a patient / parent / referring physician or audiologist who is interested in our pediatric or adult ABI clinical trial, please contact us at 617-573-3130 or email us at: email@example.com.
+If you are a patient, parent, referring physician or audiologist who is interested in our pediatric or adult ABI clinical trial, please contact us at 617-573-3130 or email us at: firstname.lastname@example.org.